davidscholberg/goblocks/README.md

 ### TODO

-* Update ticker handling to allow for times less than a second.
 * Add battery block.
 * Add wifi block.
 * Allow disk mounts to be loaded via config for disk block.